hrishin/ml-ops/docs/design.md

 ### Add Kubernetes provisioning scripts for GKE/EKS

-As of system assumes the deployable clusters are provisioned through SRE/Platform engineering team.
+As of now system assumes the deployable clusters are provisioned through SRE/Platform engineering team.
-May system can give a way to provision the cluster with the essential infrastructure from Kubernetes clusters, Core networking, computer and storage resources.
+Maybe system can give a way to provision the cluster with the essential infrastructure from Kubernetes clusters, Core networking, computer and storage resources.

 ### API service enhancement